 Panel Discussion: Waste Ground

-Painter Rob Reed and Writer and Film-maker John Rogers join Ana Schmidt during her solo exhibition to discuss what makes urban waste ground such an interesting and inspiring place for many artists.
+Artists Rob Reed, Tom Spooner and Simon King join Ana Schmidt during her solo exhibition to discuss what makes urban waste ground such an interesting and inspiring place for many artists.

 Ana Schimdt's architecture training and day job as an Urban Planner influences her painting.